SeldonIO/alibi/doc/source/overview/high_level.md

 A downside of interfering in the distribution like this is that doing so introduces unrealistic samples if there are dependencies between the features.

-Alibi provides a wrapper to the [Shap library](https://github.com/slundberg/shap).
+Alibi provides a wrapper to the [SHAP library](https://github.com/slundberg/shap).
 We can use this explainer to compute the Shapley values for a [sklearn](https://scikit-learn.org/stable/) [random forest](https://en.wikipedia.org/wiki/Random_forest) model using the following (see [notebook](../examples/overview.ipynb)):